z1xy2/PointSS-public/README.md

 >  This is a preview release for paper review purposes.
 The complete model implementation will be released upon paper acceptance.

-This repository contains the implementation of our point cloud semantic segmentation framework PointSS, incorporating two novel modules: Global-Guided Attention Module (GGAM) and Adaptive State Space Module (ASD-SSM) with MASA enhancement.
-Our approach achieves state-of-the-art performance on multiple 3D semantic segmentation benchmarks including  S3DIS, and ModelNet40.
+This repository contains the implementation of our point cloud semantic segmentation framework PointSS.
+Our approach achieves state-of-the-art performance on multiple 3D semantic segmentation benchmarks including  S3DIS.

 ## Installation

 ### Requirements
 - Ubuntu 18.04 or above
-- CUDA 11.3 or above (CUDA 11.6+ recommended for Flash Attention)
+- CUDA 11.3 or above
 - PyTorch 1.10.0 or above
 - Python 3.8+